pacificpelican/okviewer/README.md

 # okconceptviewer

-* OkConceptviewer can perform a function similar to that of `var_dump` in PHP: a way to show all of an object's properties on the screen quickly, usually in apps under development
+* OkConceptviewer can perform a function similar to that of `var_dump` in PHP: a way to show all of an object's properties (and values) on the screen quickly, usually in apps under development

 * The code is available [on NPM](https://www.npmjs.org/package/okconceptviewer) and [GitHub](https://github.com/pacificpelican/okviewer)